 - If LGBT people have experienced discrimination at any point, their fear of further discrimination will often prevent them from speaking out.
 (D.Herda 2013)

 "If LGBT people are delaying accessing our service, or are not open and trusting if they do, how can we provide an equal service that meets their needs?" - GP

-If you have any questions about your registration for Pride in Practice, or require to ensure you are accessing all of the services and resources available to you please contact your account manager on email@example.com or call 0345 3 30 30 30 and ask for the Pride in Practice Project Manager.
+If you have any questions about your registration for Pride in Practice, or would just like to enquire about the services and resources available to you please contact your account manager on firstname.lastname@example.org or call 0345 3 30 30 30 and ask for the Pride in Practice Project Manager.